ReX-XAI/ReX/docs/command_line.md

 Otherwise, ReX tries to make reasonable guesses for image preprocessing.
 This includes resizing the image to match that needed for the model, converting it to a PyTorch tensor, and normalising the data.
 This can be controlled in `rex.toml`.
-In the event the the model input is multi-channel and the image is greyscale, then ReX will convert the image to pseudo-RGB.
+In the event the model input is multi-channel and the image is greyscale, then ReX will convert the image to pseudo-RGB.
 If you want more control over the conversion, you can do the conversion yourself and pass in the converted image.

 <!-- If the image has already been resized appropriately for the model, then use the `--processed` flag: